biojava/biojava/biojava3-structure/docs/mmcif.md

 [here](http://www.wwpdb.org/news/news_2013.html#22-May-2013) and
 [here](http://wwpdb.org/workshop/wgroup.html)).

-The mmCIF file format has been around for some time (see [Westbrook2000][] and [Westbrook2003][] ) [BioJava](http://www.biojava.org) has been supporting mmCIF already for several years.
+The mmCIF file format has been around for some time (see [Westbrook 2000][] and [Westbrook 2003][] ) [BioJava](http://www.biojava.org) has been supporting mmCIF already for several years.
 This tutorial is meant to provide a quick introduction into how to parse mmCIF files using [BioJava](http://www.biojava.org)

 ## The basics